alexch/codelikethis/public/lessons/learn_to_code_with_javascript/computers.md

 * type `1 + 1`
 * press the `return` key again
 * see the `2`
-* yay, a $1000 calculator!
+* Yay!
+Your computer is an expensive calculator!

 * Bonus: what other math can you do?

-* From now on, whenever you see text in the `code font`, try typing it into irb and see what happens!
+* From now on, whenever you see text in the `code font`, try typing it into node and see what happens!

 # Computer Anatomy